Watch Now: Department of Health sounds alarm over blood shortage

-Pennsylvania Physician General Dr. Denise Johnson and Patrick Bradley, CEO of the Central Pennsylvania Blood Bank, on Thursday expressed their growing concern over the decreasing number of volunteers who regularly dontate blood.
+Pennsylvania Physician General Dr. Denise Johnson and Patrick Bradley, CEO of the Central Pennsylvania Blood Bank, on Thursday expressed their growing concern over the decreasing number of volunteers who regularly donate blood.

 “The critical shortage of blood across Pennsylvania and the nation is still a major concern as COVID-19 has prevented some donors from giving blood and impacted the scheduling of blood drives,” Johnson said.
 “Blood is essential for surgeries, traumatic injuries, cancer treatment and chronic illnesses, which is why it is so important for individuals to go to their local blood bank or find a blood drive near them and donate.
 An adequate supply of blood is essential to ensure Pennsylvanians have safe, continuous access to the highest quality of health care.
 I encourage all Pennsylvanians to consider giving blood.”